 Monthly Feature Menus

 Thanks to the Kentucky seasons, we’re always serving something new at Mayan Cafe!
-After four successful summers of Mayan Market Mondays, we are at the point with our food sourcing that all of our meat exclusively comes from local, sustainable farms as well as the majority of our produce and cheese.
+After four successful summers of Mayan Market Mondays beginning in 2008, we are at the point with our food sourcing that all of our meat exclusively comes from local, sustainable farms as well as the majority of our produce and cheese.
 Heck, we even got rid of coke products to further our solidarity with the farm-to-table movement.
-Our most recent iteration of seasonal menu changes involves a monthly feature menu.
+Our latest iteration of seasonal menu changes involves a monthly feature menu.
 Each month, we choose a different theme based on what is in season from our farms and offer several dishes paired with a complementing beverage.
 This way, there is always something new and exciting going on when you come to the Mayan Cafe!

 Our Tok-Sel Lima Beans